 “The purpose is to break the cycle of abuse,” Development Director Mary Lou Mazzone said.
 “One thing I hear a lot is we want to empower moms.
 It’s important because children learn from their example.
 Let’s talk about childhood trauma and heal it to not re-traumatize children.”

-Hernandez supports this mission and said that the organization has given her tools to not only be a better mother, but to learn how to be a better person by healing past trauma.
-Working with Romero, who is a licensed Licensed Clinical Social Worker, Hernandez was able to get to develop self-confidence and get to the root of why she has stayed in her abusive relationship.
+Lopez supports this mission and said that the organization has given her tools to not only be a better mother, but to learn how to be a better person by healing past trauma.
+Working with Romero, who is a licensed Licensed Clinical Social Worker, Lopez was able to get to develop self-confidence and get to the root of why she has stayed in her abusive relationship.

-“It is like a village in a sense," Hernandez said.
+“It is like a village in a sense," Lopez said.
 "There is that community support.
 It’s good for the kids to have other kids to play with and to see other mothers trying to strive to be better.
 The kids are just as traumatized as us moms.
-To have other kids there helps take their mind of it and helps them.
-Suenia also works one-on-one with each kid.
+To have other kids there helps take their mind off it and the House of Suenia also works one-on-one with each kid.
 It’s an overall help.”

 Services provided for children onsite include a child development program that works with the kids to incorporate mental health services, and activities which are all supervised by a licensed clinical social worker.
 Mothers living in House of Sueños work together to watch one another’s children and share meals in an effort to support one another.